tassiobs/product.github.io/_posts/2024-12-05-building-the-right-thing.md

 layout: post
 title: "Building the Right Thing: Checklist Differences Between Customer-Facing and Platform Products"
 date: 2024-12-05
+excerpt: "When building a tech product, one size does not fit all.
+The approach you take can vary considerably depending on whether you're developing a customer-facing product or an internal platform product."
 ---

 When building a tech product, one size does not fit all.
 The approach you take can vary considerably depending on whether you're developing a customer-facing product or an internal platform product.
 While both follow product management fundamentals, they differ in audience, priorities, execution, and measurement of success.